aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Insides.md

 Here's what the method does:

-- All GameObjects with `DelAftBtl` tag are destroyed TODO: this seems unecessary
+- All GameObjects with `DelAftBtl` tag are destroyed.
+This is only to destroy [BeetleGrass](../Entities/NPCControl/ObjectTypes/BeetleGrass.md) that are in the process of being faded and desatroyed
 - If the `player`'s `beemerang` exists, it is destroyed

 #### inside is true (entering an inside)